 - Eat, drink, and party on Borgo San Frediano: another street known for its eateries and nightlife on the south side of the river

-- Best Budget Hotel in the San Frediano area: Sun Frediano Suites Florence – Have a more authentic and local experience at this bed and breakfast with comfortable, pet-friendly rooms.
+- Budget Hotel in the San Frediano area: Sun Frediano Suites Florence – Have a more authentic and local experience at this bed and breakfast with comfortable, pet-friendly rooms.

-- Best Mid-Range Hotel in the San Frediano area: Horto Convento – This is one of the few full-service hotels in San Frediano, and it consistently receives rave reviews from guests who love the great service and quiet area.
+- Mid-Range Hotel in the San Frediano area: Horto Convento – This is one of the few full-service hotels in San Frediano, and it consistently receives rave reviews from guests who love the great service and quiet area.

-- Best Vacation Rental in the San Frediano area: Donatello Apartment in Florence – Most long-stay visitors to Florence should book a rental like this one, with its large living room and full kitchen.
+- Vacation Rental in the San Frediano area: Donatello Apartment in Florence – Most long-stay visitors to Florence should book a rental like this one, with its large living room and full kitchen.